 Other Ways to Travel or Stay for Free in Italy

 Stay for free in return for caring for local residents’ homes or pets.
-Join Trusted Housesitters to live rent free as a house sitter (Americans may prefer this link).
+Join Trusted Housesitters to live rent free as a house sitter.
 If you travel with your art, let Rome’s The Yellow know and they’ll trade you a bed, a pillow and a meal.